Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-77-to-war.md

 She grinned to herself: She’d got herself a good one.
 She was going to enjoy every second she had of him.

-And whatever came in the next few days...she had his heart, his love, and their family.
+And whatever came in the next few days... she had his heart, his love, and their family.

 In the end, a girl couldn’t ask for more.